 Worker’s dissatisfaction is on the rise over Amazon’s managing of workers ‘health during the coronavirus pandemic

-Amazon Workers at Staten Island facility are organizing a Monday afternoon walkout to protest what they’re saying is dangerous working conditions.
+At the Staten Island facility, Amazon Workers organize a Monday afternoon walkout to protest what they’re saying is dangerous working conditions.
 The demonstration comes after at least one worker at that warehouse has tested positive for coronavirus.

 The demonstration is scheduled to take place at 12:30 pm local time outside the building.
-According to an email alert about the activity, the New York Post announced on Sunday that there are plans to walk out about 200 employees.
+According to an email alert about the activity, the New York Post announced plans to walk out about 200 employees on Sunday.

-As of Friday, there was at least one worker in 14 Amazon warehouses in the US who had tested positive for COVID-19, the respiratory disease caused by a coronavirus.
+As of Friday, at least one worker in 14 Amazon warehouses in the US had tested positive for COVID-19, the respiratory disease caused by a coronavirus.

 An Amazon spokesperson called out the strike leader Christian Smalls in an emailed statement; his statements are “simply unfounded.”

-“We have heard a number of incorrect comments from Christian Smalls, the hourly associate claiming to be the spokesperson on this topic,” the spokesperson said.
+“We have heard several incorrect comments from Christian Smalls, the hourly associate claiming to be the spokesperson on this topic,” the spokesperson said.
 “Mr. Smalls is alleging many misleading things in his statements, but we believe it’s important to note that he is, in fact, on a 14-day self-quarantine requested by Amazon to stay home with full pay.
-He was placed in paid quarantine out of an abundance of caution because we notified him that he may have had close contact with someone at the building who was diagnosed.”
+He was placed in paid quarantine out of an abundance of caution because we notified him that he might have had close contact with someone at the building, which was diagnosed.”

 For information, precautions, and updates about the coronavirus pandemic, please visit the WHO website.